IceCoffee426/todo-list-react/README.md

 ## How It Was Made

-- Initialise a React.js app using Webpack and Babel [dev dependencies](https://www.youtube.com/watch?v=h3LpsM42s5o).
+- Initialised a React.js app using Webpack and Babel [dev dependencies](https://www.youtube.com/watch?v=h3LpsM42s5o).
 - It was incredibly helpful to learn more about how to use Webpack and other modules from scratch instead of relying on "create-react-app".
-- Once React was up and running, I learnt how to use JSX to create components and deploy to them to the app (the focus on this part was to learn the different react syntax and methods).
+- Used JSX to create components and deploy to them to the app (the focus on this part was to learn JSX, state and hooks).
-- Another part of the challenge here was that the React documentation was updated recently (at the time of creation) and thus many of the tutorials used the old syntax.
-It was great to learn both ways of doing things simultaneously but I made sure to focus on the most up-to-date React methods and using functional components instead of class components.
+- React documentation was updated at time of creation: made sure to focus on the most up-to-date React methods and using functional components instead of class components.
-- In addition, this was the first project where I used a sensible Git workflow (regular commits and squashing when reaching milestones in production).
+- Used a sensible Git workflow (regular commits and squashing when reaching milestones in production).

 ## Author